scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/How-class-comments-differ-in-common-programming-languages/index.md

 ---
 Title: How do the class comments differ in common programming languages?
 ---
+#How do the class comments differ in common programming languages?
 #Introduction
 A Class comment contains different types of information about the class like the intent of the class, responsibilities of the class, a summary of the class, etc.
 Different programming languages follow a different standard for the class comments and embed different types of information like in Java, a class comment provides an overview of the high-level design of a program i.e purpose of the class, what does the class do whereas, in Pharo, a class comment provides more detailed knowledge of the class, for example, which API, instance variables the class has.